SWKS COVID-19 UPDATE Area sees few new cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw two new positive confirmed additional case, with an overall total to 5,773 as of Monday.
-Seward County added zero positive case to its total of 3,871.
-Kearny County increased by one case as of Monday for an overall total of 574.
-Numbers in other southwest Kansas counties remained constant through Monday.
+Ford County saw two new positive confirmed additional case, with an overall total to 5,775 as of Wednesday.
+Seward County added zero positive case to its total of 3,868.
+Grant County increased by three cases as of Wednesday for an overall total of 950.
+Gray County added one case for a total of 572.
+Numbers in other southwest Kansas counties remained constant through Wednesday.

 Finney - 6,108